Guide 3 October 2025 | Chris Roy |

 One of the key requirements for a responsible lender is that they conduct a thorough affordability check before offering a loan.
 When selling PCP agreements, lenders often did not check if consumers could handle their monthly payments throughout the duration of the contract.
 The failure of a lender to properly evaluate your financial status, followed by offering you an unaffordable agreement, may be considered mis-selling.
 At the time you agreed to the terms, you must check whether a cost-availability evaluation occurred.

-In many ways, PCP finance is following a similar trajectory.
+In many ways, car finance is following a similar trajectory.
 While not as widely publicised as PPI yet, the scale of mis-sold car finance in the UK is becoming harder to ignore.
-Several financial experts, along with consumer advocates, consider PCP to be the upcoming financial claim wave driven by growing consumer awareness about its warning signs.
+Several finance claims experts, along with consumer advocates, consider car finance to be the upcoming financial claim wave driven by growing consumer awareness about its warning signs.

 Here’s what you can do:

-The first step is to find your finance agreement together with all related terms and conditions, payment schedules and any correspondence like emails or brochures received when you signed the agreement.
-Examine the finance agreement to identify if the interest rate was explicitly detailed along with any signs of commissions paid to the dealer or broker.
-Confirm proper disclosure of the balloon payment and verify its consistency with the verbal agreement you received.
-These documents provide essential evidence to support your legal case.
+The first thing to do is locate your finance agreement along with all of its terms and conditions, payment schedule and any other documentation such as e-mails and brochures that you received at the time you signed the agreement.
+Review your finance agreement to see if the interest rate was clearly stated as well as any evidence of a commission paid to the dealer or broker.
+Ensure that the balloon payment was properly disclosed and that it matches up with the verbal information you were given.
+These will be valuable pieces of evidence to support your legal claim.

 You can use online tools to swiftly determine whether your agreement contains warning signs such as excessive interest rates or unclear fees and missing affordability checks.
 You can obtain these free checks to help determine if you were mis-sold initially.
 The analysis process starts by acquiring basic vehicle information such as make and model together with details about the finance term and total payment amount.
 The findings will guide your decision about whether additional steps need to be taken.